-Creating a Virtual Meeting Room, Virtual Auditorium, Virtual Reception or Test Call Service
+Creating a Virtual Meeting Room, Virtual Auditorium, Virtual Reception, or Test Call Service

-To create a new Virtual Meeting Room, Virtual Auditorium or Virtual Reception, you must submit a POST to the URI for this resource.
+To create a new Virtual Meeting Room, Virtual Auditorium, Virtual Reception, or Test Call Service, you must submit a POST to the URI for this resource.
 You must specify the service type as follows:

 - conference for a Virtual Meeting Room

 - lecture for a Virtual Auditorium

-- two\stage\dialing for a Virtual Reception
+- two_stage_dialing for a Virtual Reception

 - test call for a Test Call Service

-If you do not specify a service\type, the service will by default be created as a Virtual Meeting Room.
+If you do not specify a service_type, the service will by default be created as a Virtual Meeting Room.

-The following example creates a new Virtual Meeting Room with the name VMR\1.
+The following example creates a new Virtual Meeting Room with the name VMR_1.
 It has no aliases.